Kaia-Cards/front-end/README.md

 # KaiaCards Frontend

-## Application Overview
+## TL,DR

-KSHOP is a digital gift card marketplace on Kaia Network with USDT & LINE integration.
+Interface for KSHOP which is a digital gift card marketplace on Kaia Network with USDT & LINE integration.
 Our users can get gift cards from Asian brands using USDT payments.

 ## Project Architecture